cboecking/gpt2099.nu/README.md

 - Help users interact with LLMs in a natural and intuitive Nushell way ([Nushell](https://www.nushell.sh) way of thinking)
 - Highlight the value of [xs (cross-stream)](https://github.com/cablehead/xs) as a local event source database
+- Demonstrate how you can create CLI tools that are both interactive and composable using Nushell

 If we are successful, we will usher in a new wave of AI innovation in Nushell.
 We will show what is possible when you create a collection of standalone, primitive AI tools and give users the ability to compose compound AI pipelines.